Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: FIVAR model

-Proposition \ref{Proposition-2.1} shows that the daily integrated eigenvalues $\bxi_{d}$ follow the VAR model.
-Unlike the factor GARCH-It\^o model \citep{kim2019factor}, the FIVAR-It\^o model considers not only the factor component but also the idiosyncratic component.
-In the empirical study, we find that the idiosyncratic eigenvalues have time series structure, and incorporating the idiosyncratic dynamics helps capture the market dynamics.
-Details can be found in Section \ref{SEC-5}.
-However, incorporating the idiosyncratic component causes high dimensionality.
+Definition \ref{def-1} indicates that the daily integrated eigenvalues $\bxi_{d}$ follow the VAR model under the FIVAR model.
+In Appendix \ref{existence}, we show the existence of the continuous eigenvalue process that satisfies the VAR model structure of the integrated eigenvalue process.
+In the simulation study, we use the continuous eigenvalue diffusion process to generate simulated data.
+Unlike the factor GARCH-It\^o model \citep{kim2019factor}, the FIVAR model considers not only the factor component but also the idiosyncratic component.
+In the empirical study, we find that the idiosyncratic eigenvalues have a time series structure, and incorporating the idiosyncratic dynamics helps capture the volatility dynamics.
+Details can be found in Section \ref{SEC-5.2}.
+We note that the proposed model is not the unique way to explain the observed auto-correlation structure in the empirical study (see \citet{bollerslev2016exploiting, cipollini2021realized, hansen2014estimating}).
+That is, the FIVAR model is one of the possible solutions, and we find its empirical benefits.
+However, incorporating the idiosyncratic component causes high-dimensionality.
 Furthermore, to account for the heavy-tailedness, we allow that the martingale noise $\bepsilon_{d}$ has heavy tails.
-That is, when it comes to statistical inferences for the proposed FIVAR-It\^o model, we face two problems: the heavy-tailedness and the curse of dimensionality.
-In the following section, we propose an estimation procedure, which can handle the heavy-tailedness and curse of dimensionality.
+That is, when it comes to statistical inferences for the proposed FIVAR model, we face two problems: the heavy-tailedness and over-parameterization.
+In the following section, we propose an estimation procedure that can handle the heavy-tailedness and high dimensionality.

+\begin{remark} In this paper, we assume that the rank $r$ is constant over time.
+However, it may be more realistic to allow the rank $r$ to vary over time.
+To handle the time-varying rank $r$, we can consider a state heterogeneous structure of the volatility process as in \citet{chun2022state}.
+For example, we can assume that the number of common factors is the same under the same state.
+Then, we need to extend the one-dimensional case in \citet{chun2022state} to the high-dimensional case.
+However, the extension to the high-dimensional case is not straightforward.
+Thus, we leave this for a future study. \end{remark}